RasaHQ/rasa-demo/data/nlu/nlu.md

 - how to handle sending scheduled message to custom webhooks
 - actions
 - actions on rasa
+- how to add dropdowns?
+- replace default nlu with custom component
+- which technology is used to create you
+- rasa-core error
+- I am getting some error
+- I have a problem
+- I need help with a problem
+- can you help me with this problem
+- can you help with some documentation
+- conda threw some weird error
+- conda throws some unexpected error
+- getting some error
+- i am having trouble setting this up
+- technical side of things?
+- there is error
 - why do I get errors using rasa?
 - there are some python incompatibilities
-- how to add dropdowns?
-- replace default nlu with custom component
-- can i programm a vocal assistant

 ## intent:telljoke
 - Can you tell a joke?